1. Do you have a tutorial on how to use the website?

 A: A bill count for any category or status can be displayed by placing your cursor over the corresponding wedge.
 Clicking on a wedge will redirect you to the list of the bills represented by the wedge.

-A: Currently, new bills are being added to the database daily.
-Information related to the bills contained in the database is also updated daily.
+A: New bills are added to the database daily.
+Information related to current session bills already existing in the database is also updated daily.

-A: We are currently adding legislation introduced for 2017.
-We will continue to update the database throughout the year.
+A: We are currently adding legislation introduced for the 2023 sessions and will continue to update the database throughout the year.
 (For a list of legislative session dates, click here.)

 A: These are available through the Trends & Analysis page.
 If you would like to receive email notifications when we publish a paper, please send your email address with the subject line "Mailing List" to email@example.com.